radicamc/supreme-spoon/README.md

     Stage 1 Inputs
    - root_dir : root directory from which all relative paths will be referenced.
-   - uncal_indir : directory with the uncalibrated SOSS data.
+   - input_dir : directory with the input SOSS data.
-   - input_filetag : file name tag given to uncalibrated data.
-Data from MAST should have the "uncal" flag.
+   - input_filetag : file name tag given to input data.
+Uncalibarted data from MAST should have the "uncal" flag.
+   - outlier_maps : list of paths to bad pixel maps to mask in 1/f noise correction.
+   - trace_mask : path to trace mask for 1/f noise correction.

     Stage 2 Inputs
    - background_file : path to a SOSS background model.
 It is recommended to use the ones provided by STScI, found here: https://jwst-docs.stsci.edu/jwst-calibration-pipeline-caveats/jwst-time-series-observations-pipeline-caveats/niriss-time-series-observation-pipeline-caveats#NIRISSTimeSeriesObservationPipelineCaveats-SOSSskybackground

     Other Parameters
+   - run_stages : list of pipeline stages to run.
    - save_results : if True, save intermediate results of each step.
    - process_f277w : if True, also process any F277W exposures present in the dataset.
    - extract_method : "box" or "atoca" - runs the applicable 1D extraction method.
    - out_frames : Indices of intigrations corresponding to the beginning and end of the transit.

 3. Once happy with the input parameters, enter ```python run_DMS.py``` in the terminal.

+**Note**: 1/f noise is an important consderation for SOSS observations, and incorrect treatment can led to large biases (diluton of transit depths, correlated noise, etc.) in the final extracted spectra.
+To improve the estimation and correction of 1/f noise, it is adviseable to include a bad pixel, and a trace mask, particular to the dataset being analyzed, as inputs to Stage 1.
+The bad pixel and trace masks are produced as part of Stages 1 and 2, and will have the file tags "dqpixelflags" and "tracemask", respectively.
+It is therefore recommended to first compete a "trial" run of Stages 1 and 2 by specifying ```run_stages=[1, 2]```.
+The bad pixel and trace masks can then be included via the ```outlier_maps```, and ```trace_mask``` parameters respectively, and all three stages run.